Firefighting apparatus: Color

 Wildland fire engines in three different colors alongside a Neptune Aviation plane.
 The red engine is used by CAL FIRE, the yellow engine is used by the Bureau of Land Management, and the green engine is used by the United States Forest Service.

 Due to the need for firefighting apparatus to be highly visible, they are, similar to other emergency vehicles, painted in conspicuous colors, such as white, yellow, orange, or, most frequently and famously, fire engine red.
 While red remains the most common color for firefighting apparatus, it is not required and depends highly on individual needs, traditions, and safety research.
 For example, the Chicago Fire Department has a long-standing tradition of painting their apparatus black over red, a practice that has caught on far beyond Illinois.
 Neighboring departments will also often use different colors to distinguish their apparatus.
-For example, the Santa Barbara Fire Department uses the traditional fire engine red while the neighboring Santa Barbara County Fire Department elects to use white with blue stripe.
+For example, the Santa Barbara City Fire Department uses the traditional fire engine red while the neighboring Santa Barbara County Fire Department elects to use white with blue stripe.
 Some, like the Denver Fire Department use less common colors like all-over white with stripes, gold in Denver's case.
 Most fire apparatus use retroreflective markings to increase their visibility in poor light; red and white or red and yellow chevrons on the rear are almost universal, and while most choose a more modest and arguably stylish option in simply making existing stripe patters reflective, some, particularly European fire services and especially those in the United Kingdom and in the Netherlands, choose to have very large and prominent markings.
 Others still, such as the Munich Fire Department have replaced red with similar but more visible colors, such as fluorescent orange.

 A study by the American Psychological Association published in February 2014 indicated that lime-yellow is a significantly safer color for emergency vehicles because of its increased visibility.
 The study showed that lime-yellow fire apparatus were half as likely to be involved in accidents as red vehicles.